Avnet/Fujikura-beamforming/README.md

 ## 5.2 Connecting the Type-C PAAM EVB to the ZCU208 <a name="connecting-paam-evb-and-zcu208"></a>

 Once you are familiar with setting up and using the Type-C PAAM EVB, you should be ready to continue on towards using it with the ZCU208.
 This will allow you to use [AMD's RFSoC technology](https://www.amd.com/en/products/adaptive-socs-and-fpgas/soc/zynq-ultrascale-plus-rfsoc.html) to drive the PAAM inputs and to process its outputs.
-This setup will also allow you to use the Avnet RFSoC Explorer tool and MATLAB functions.<br>
+This setup will also allow you to use the RFSoC Explorer tool and MATLAB functions.<br>
 The image below outlines the setup that we want to achieve.<br>
 <a name="figure-setup-overview"></a>
 <img src="./media/setup-overview.png" style="width:6.5in;height:auto;" /><br>